yeti46g/PORTFOLIO_DisasterResponsePipeline/README.md

 ### 1. Project Summary

-This project focus on practice data engineering skills, including building ETL (Extract, Transform, Load) pipeline and ML (Machine Learning) pipeline using libraries such as sqlalchemy, nltk, sklearn.
+This project focuses on practicing data engineering skills, including building ETL (Extract, Transform, Load) pipeline and ML (Machine Learning) pipeline using libraries such as sqlalchemy, nltk, and sklearn.
 It also utilizes Plotly to build interactive web-based data visualizations.
-Additionally, a web app is built to use ML model to classify user inputs using boostrap and Flask.
+Additionally, a web app is built to use ML model to classify user inputs, using boostrap and Flask.

 These above mentioned skills are applied to analyze disaster data provided by [Figure Eight](https://appen.com/).
 This data set contains real messages that were sent during disaster events.
-The machine learning pipeline is created to categorize these messages so that they can me sent to an appropriate disaster relief agency.
+The machine learning pipeline is created to categorize these messages so that they can be sent to an appropriate disaster relief agency.
 The web app is built so that an emergency worker can input a new message and get classification results in several categories (multi-output classification).

-Please note that this project's emphasis is on software engineering skills (create basic data pipeline and building web app), rather than machine learning modelling.
+Please note that this project's emphasis is on software engineering skills (i.e. creating basic data pipeline and building web app), rather than machine learning modelling.
 The ML model created here is a baseline model without in-depth tunning.
-For example, since running the grid search on a lot of hyper-parameters on the author's local machine takes a too long, most hyper-parameters in the code are muted.
-Therefore, the resulting model is not intented for high accuracy classification.
+For example, since running the grid search through a lot of hyperparameters on the author's local machine takes too long, most hyperparameters in the parameter grid are muted.
+Therefore, the resulting model is not intented for high accuracy classification, but for demonstrating the pipeline.

 ### 2. Installation